Eoscorpius

-Taxonomy
+History of discovery

-The type specimen of the genus Eoscorpius was first described in 1868 by American paleontologists Fielding Bradford Meek and Amos Henry Worthen.
+The type specimen of the genus Eoscorpius was first described in 1868 by the American paleontologists Fielding Bradford Meek and Amos Henry Worthen.
 It was tentatively identified as a member of the genus Buthus as Buthus carbonarius, although Meek and Worthen expressed doubt that it truly belonged to the genus.
 In the event that it indeed did not, they proposed the alternative name Eoscorpius (with Eoscorpius carbonarius as the type species), in reference to its early origin.
-British geologist Ben Peach expressed regret that the name, meaning "dawn-scorpion", was given to a genus so similar to modern scorpions, speculating a much earlier origin for scorpions as a group.
+The British geologist Ben Peach expressed regret that the name, meaning "dawn-scorpion", was given to a genus so similar to modern scorpions, speculating a much earlier origin for scorpions as a group.

-In 1882, German entomologist Ferdinand Karsch proposed that known Carboniferous and Silurian scorpion species could be divided between four genera: Eoscorpius, Microlabis, Cyclophthalmus, and Mazonia.
-Later papers by German entomologist Erich Haase and Czech paleontologist Antonín Frič (from 1890 and 1904, respectively) did not fully agree Karsch's classification scheme, but both maintained the validity of Eoscorpius as a taxon.
-However, its validity was later disputed by British zoologist Reginald Innes Pocock in his 1911 book A monograph of the terrestrial Carboniferous Arachnida of Great Britain, which proposed that the species formerly assigned to Eoscorpius belonged in other genera, namely Cyclophthalmus, Archaeoctonus, and Anthracoscorpio.
-Nonetheless, Russian arachnologist Alexander Petrunkevitch reaffirmed the genus's validity in his own taxonomic assessment of Carboniferous arachnids in 1913.
-John Irwin Moore, a graduate student of the Department of Geology at the University of Chicago, wrote favorably of Petrunkevitch's classification scheme in his 1923 master's dissertation, noting that it took into account both fossil evidence and comparative anatomy based on more recent organisms.

-Eoscorpius was placed in the newly erected family Eoscorpionidae by American paleontologist Samuel Hubbard Scudder in 1884.
-While other experts of the time, such as Ben Peach, considered the genus to be hardly different from modern scorpions, Scudder believed that it was sufficiently distinct to warrant the creation of a new family.
-The family name was corrected to Eoscorpiidae by later authors.
 The World Spider Catalog lists seven named species of Eoscorpius as of January 2020.
 Additional species have been proposed from China and France, but they have not been formally named.
 Another unnamed species found in France was initially designated as belonging to the genus Lichnophthalmus, which has since been synonymized with Eoscorpius.
 The named species are as follows: